-- Tutorials (where you are taught something supported by materials) (high structure, low interactivity) - Panels (where you listen to presentations, with Q+A and perhaps panel discussion, and perhaps receive handouts) (medium structure, medium interactivity) - Workshops (where you can talk a lot with other people, but do not necessarily receive structured session materials) (low structure, high interactivity)
+- Tutorials, where you are taught something supported by materials high structure, low interactivity - Panels, where you listen to presentations, with Q+A and perhaps panel discussion, and perhaps receive handouts medium structure, medium interactivity - Workshops, where you can talk a lot with other people, but do not necessarily receive structured session materials low structure, high interactivity - Demo, where you road-test tools and services and provide feedback to developers 'open' structure and activity

-Based on this approach, the 2006 Planning Committee should consider the following:
+Based on this approach, I recommend that the 2006 Planning Committee should consider the following:

 - Adopting a smaller number of session formats, with the expectations for each format being clearly described in the CFP, in the submission guidelines, and in the AM schedule in the registration packs.
-Presenters should know what to present, and audiences should know what to expect, with respect to the amount of structure and interactivity that a session will provide. - Encouraging presenters of tutorials (and also of workshops) to structure their presentations, and to prepare support/take-home materials for distribution before the Annual Meeting, and to provide Web support for their presentations. - Avoiding scheduling hour-long sessions, as these seemed to be too short for any of the session formats.
+Presenters should know what to present, and audiences should know what to expect, with respect to the amount of structure and interactivity that a session will provide. - Encouraging presenters of tutorials (and also of workshops) to structure their presentations, and to prepare support/take-home materials for distribution before the Annual Meeting, and to provide Web support for their presentations. - Avoiding scheduling short sessions.